Citigroup lifts Workday Inc. [WDAY] price estimate. Who else is bullish?

-Workday Inc. [NASDAQ: WDAY] slipped around -0.49 points on Thursday, while shares priced at $150.49 at the close of the session, down -0.32%.
+Workday Inc. [NASDAQ: WDAY] price surged by 5.14 percent to reach at $7.67.
 The company report on September 13, 2022 that Workday Announces New Innovations to Support Customers in the Changing World of Work.

 Top 5 Cheap Stocks to Own Right Now